Lesson Plan - Get It!

 Medical Masks and Fabric Masks

-There are many types of face masks in the market nowadays, but the most common are medical masks and fabric masks.
-They are both loose-fitting masks that cover the nose and mouth and have ear loops or ties or bands at the back of the head.
+There are many types of face masks in the market, but the most common are medical and fabric masks.
+They are both loose-fitting masks that cover the nose and mouth and have ear loops, ties, or bands at the back of the head.

-To better understand how different types of masks help prevent the spread of germs, watch High speed camera captures how different types of face masks work from UNSW:
+To better understand how different types of masks help prevent the spread of germs, watch the video below.

 Layers of Fabric Masks